veevo/dev/src/spiritism/foundations.md

 ---
 layout: default-md
 section: Spiritism
-title: Foundations
+title: The Foundations of Spiritism
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

-## The Foundations of the Spiritism

 ### God
 * God is the Supreme Intelligence, first cause of all things.